IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 -   High risk domain requests will be checked against a third party authority as described in [Section 4.2.1.3](#high-risk-request-procedure); and
 -   High-risk denials, as documented in [Section 4.2.2](#approval-or-rejection-of-certificate-applications), are prior requests that have been denied and are deemed as high risk due to suspected phishing or other fraudulent usage or concerns are maintained in an internal list.
 Subsequent Certificate Requests will be verified against this list.
--   Additional checks are performed for EV Server Certificates based on [Section 3.2.2.11 of the EV TLS BR.](https://cabforum.org/working-groups/server/extended-validation/guidelines/#32211-verification-of-certain-information-sources)Should a third party vendor be utilized to confirm the information provided manually or electronically, IdenTrust or the RA will evaluate the third party source by these required criteria:
+-   Additional checks are performed for EV Server Certificates based on [Section 3.2.2.11 of the EV TLS BR.](https://cabforum.org/working-groups/server/extended-validation/guidelines/#32211-verification-of-certain-information-sources) Should a third party vendor be utilized to confirm the information provided manually or electronically, IdenTrust or the RA will evaluate the third party source by these required criteria:
     1. Data it contains that will be relied upon has been independently verified
     2. The database distinguishes between self-reported data and data reported by independent information sources; and
     3. Changes in the data that will be relied upon will be reflected in the database in no more than 12 months.